ammarfarhan/ammarfarhan.github.io/content/projects/thelook-ecommerce.md

   ON oi.inventory_item_id = ii.id
   WHERE EXTRACT(YEAR FROM o.created_at) IN (2021, 2022)
     AND o.status = 'Complete'
-  GROUP BY category, month, year
+  GROUP BY category, year_month
-  ORDER BY category, year, month
+  ORDER BY category, year_month
 ),

 cte_revenue AS(
   SELECT *
   FROM(
     SELECT * EXCEPT(profit),
-          LAG(revenue) OVER(PARTITION BY category ORDER BY year, month) AS previous_revenue FROM main
+          LAG(revenue) OVER(PARTITION BY category ORDER BY year_month) AS previous_revenue
+    FROM main
   )
 ),